Pakistan hope to put best foot forward in must-win SA game

 “I don’t think so.
 Everything is fine.
 We all are okay.
 We are all are backing ourselves, so hopefully we will bounce back in tomorrow’s match.”

-There are several potential match-winning in the South African squad but Sarfaraz made it clear that Pakistan weren’t thinking about any of them.
+There are several potential match-winning in the South African squad but Sarfraz made it clear that Pakistan weren’t thinking about any of them.

 “We all know South Africa have good players in their team.
 So we are all focussing (on the) whole team.”